A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Simulation-based Formulations

 Let $(a,k,s)$ for $a \in A_z$, $k \in K$ and $s \in S$ denote a triplet.
 For each $(a,k,s)$ we have a vector of utilities $\boldsymbol{U_{aks}}~=~[U_{1aks}, U_{2aks} , \ldots , U_{Daks}, U_{0aks} ]$.
 For each vector $\boldsymbol{U_{aks}}$, we associate a vector $\Pi_{aks}$ denoting the ranking of the corresponding utilities.
 For example, for $|D|=2$, let us assume the following subset of triplets $(a,k,s)$: $\{(1,1,1),(1,1,2), (1,2,1),(3,3,2)\}$, with the corresponding utilities: $\{[4,7,3], [2,5,1], [3,6,1], [2,5,0]\}$.
 Accordingly, $\Pi_{111}=\Pi_{112}=\Pi_{121}=\Pi_{332}=[2,3,1]$.
 Consider for instance the utility vector $[4,7,3]$, in this case the utilities of 4, 7 and 3, have rankings 2, 3 and 1, respectively.
 All of the utility vectors above have the same ranking.

 For the purposes of aggregation, we define a pattern $q$ that identifies a subset of triplets $(a,k,s)$ such that the associated vector of ranked utilities, $\Pi_{aks}$, are equal.
 Let $Q$ denote the set of unique patterns.
 Moreover, let $\nu_{qak}$ denote the fraction of scenarios $s \in S$ in which customers in subzone $a \in A_z$ in category $k \in K$ appear in pattern $q \in Q$.
+Algorithm~\ref{alg:patterns} provides the steps to derive the patterns and the associated parameters.

+In Algorithm~\ref{alg:patterns}, in Line~2, the ranking order of locations $d \in D \cup 0$ is based on the value of the simulated utilities.
+Note that this ranking is computed for each $a, k, s$.
+In Line 3, $ \text{Encode}(\cdot)$ may be constructed using several encoding strategies (e.g., concatenation of elements or hashing).
+This pattern is unique for a given $\Pi$, but it may be shared across different $a, k, s$ if the same ranking $\Pi$ occurs multiple times.
+In Line 5, we update a dictionary $\nu_{ak}$ which keeps track of the frequency of each pattern.
+If a pattern $q$ appears for the first time, the function $\text{get}(\cdot)$ returns the default value $0$; otherwise, it retrieves the current number of cases where pattern $q$ has appeared.

 Compared to the previous formulation, we slightly change the definition of our decision variables $w_{dq}$ that now equal 1 if the observed pattern $q$ is assigned to CDP $d$, and 0 otherwise.
-In addition, we use $e_{gdq}=1$, if $U_{gq} \geq U_{dq}$ and 0, otherwise, for $g,d \in D \cup \{0\}$.
+In addition, we use $e_{gdq}=1$, if $\overline{U}_{gq} \geq \overline{U}_{dq}$ and 0, otherwise, for $g,d \in D \cup \{0\}$.
 This leads to a formulation with aggregation (referred to as AC) where the difference with respect to~\eqref{model:Sim_CAC} resides in the use of patterns $q \in Q$ instead of scenarios $s \in S$:

-As with model~\eqref{model:Sim_CAC}, we solve~\eqref{model:Sim_CAC-A} using a standard Benders decomposition method with AP partition (AC-AP).
+As with model~\eqref{model:Sim_CAC}, we solve~\eqref{model:Sim_CAC-A} using a standard Benders decomposition method with AP partition (henceforth referred to as AC-AP).
 We note that UP is not suitable due to the linking Constraints~\eqref{pat:bound_prob} and~\eqref{pat:bound_prob_0}.
 Indeed, the patterns $q \in Q$ may aggregate customers from different zones, hindering the decomposition over zones.